happybono/SonataSmooth/README.md

 ### 12. CSV Export Functionality
 #### How it works
-When the user selects the CSV export option and clicks Export, the application:
+When the user selects the CSV export option and clicks Export, the application :

-- Reads the initial dataset and selected smoothing parameters (Radius, Polynomial/Derivative for SG, Boundary Method, Alpha).
+- Reads the initial dataset and selected smoothing parameters (Radius, Polynomial / Derivative for SG, Boundary Method, Alpha).
 - Applies all enabled filters (Rectangular, Binomial Average, Weighted Median, Gaussian, Savitzky‑Golay) in a single `ApplySmoothing` pass that includes the `alpha` parameter for blending.
 - Splits the output into multiple CSV files if the dataset exceeds Excel’s row limit.
 - Writes metadata, parameters, and results to each file in a structured format.
-- When output is split, files are named using the pattern: {baseName}_Part{X}.csv.
+- When output is split, files are named using the pattern : {baseName}_Part{X}.csv.
-- The SaveFileDialog defaults the file name to the dataset title: "{DatasetTitle}.csv".
+- The SaveFileDialog defaults the file name to the dataset title : "{DatasetTitle}.csv".
 - While the SaveFileDialog is open, the main progress bar switches to marquee mode; it is restored afterward.

 All enabled filter outputs are computed in one `ApplySmoothing` call (no per‑filter recomputation), then written.

-- Alpha blend usage: applied only to Binomial Averaging, Binomial Median, and Gaussian; not applied to Rectangular or Savitzky‑Golay.
+- Alpha blend usage : applied only to Binomial Averaging, Binomial Median, and Gaussian; not applied to Rectangular or Savitzky‑Golay.
-  - Formula per element i: output[i] = α × filtered[i] + (1 − α) × input[i]
+  - Formula per element i : output[i] = α × filtered[i] + (1 − α) × input[i]

 #### Principle
 - Modular columns per filter, scalable multi‑part output, and embedded metadata for reproducibility.
-- Conditional header rows include "Alpha Blend" only when it is relevant (Avg / Med / Gauss selected).
+- Conditional header rows include "Alpha Blend" only when it is relevant (Binomial Average / Binomial Median / Gaussian selected).

 #### Code Implementation (exact runtime)
 Compute with Alpha (single pass) :